The Jonestown Project

 Behind the “throne” from which Jones spoke nightly to his Jonestown flock were the words, “Those that don’t know history are condemned to repeat it.”
 Jonestown is the best documented of all suicide cults.
 Thirty-some years later it still has lessons to teach and stories to tell.

-Buckley hopes to mount performances of the Totentanzes, which will involve sampling, drum machine and DJ technologies used to manipulate snippets of the Jonestown tapes into explorations of sound, language and danceable theater, in time for the 35th anniversary in 2o13.
-By late the following summer he hopes to start engaging local choreographers and professional dance groups to build their own works around the Totentanz, and to perform them himself in local night clubs.
+Buckley hopes to mount performances of the Totentanzes, which will involve sampling, drum machine and DJ technologies used to manipulate snippets of the Jonestown tapes into explorations of sound, language and danceable theater,sometime in 2014.
+By late the following summer he hopes to start engaging local choreographers and professional dance groups to build their own works around the Totentanzes, and to perform them himself in local night clubs.

 The knowledge gained in creating the Totentanzes will become the foundation of a work-in-progress multimedia opera on Jonestown.
 Buckley will serve as both composer and videographer in the project which will also involve participation by The University of Arizona School of Music, set designer/artist Alfred Quiroz, and flamenco choreographers/dancers Mele and Jason Martinez.